HackathonHackers/data/README.md

 ## Notebooks
 [Rubinovitz](www.github.com/rubinovitz) is starting to add some Jupyter notebooks for interactive data analysis.
-Check the Notebooks directory for a 2015 Salary Survey notebook.
+Check the notebooks directory for a 2015 Salary Survey notebook.

 # Happy data hacking!